Saruf-Ratul/Meta-Coding_Puzzles/ABCs/README.md

-Given three integers AA, BB, and CC, determine their sum.
+# Given three integers AA, BB, and CC, determine their sum

 Your task is to implement the function getSum(A, B, C) which returns the sum A + B + CA+B+C.
 Constraints
 1 \le A, B, C \le 1001≤A,B,C≤100